 Sri Lankan Official Says Bombings Are Retaliation For New Zealand Massacre

-The coordinated church bombings in Sri Lanka that killed more than 320 people on Easter were in retaliation for last month's mass shootings at mosques in Christchurch, New Zealand, a Sri Lankan government official told Parliament Tuesday.
+A Sri Lankan government official says coordinated suicide bombings in the island nation on Easter Sunday, which killed more than 320 people, were carried out in retaliation for last month's mass shooting at mosques in New Zealand.

 State minister for defense, Ruwan Wijewardene, said the attacks were carried out by two Islamist organizations.
 As NPR's Lauren Frayer reports, "it's not immediately clear how he knows that – whether the information comes from suspects being interrogated, or evidence the suicide bombers may have left behind."